 Port Phillip District Opens in new window information about the early days of Melbourne and the Port Phillip District

 Free, fun Melbourne Day activities for teachers in classrooms, and parents at home, are available as downloads.
-See Join in.
+See the Join in page.

-All you need to know about Melbourne Day and the founding of our city: FAQs, facts and more, see About
+All you need to know about Melbourne Day and the founding of our city: FAQs, facts and more, see the About page